-CEPF uses a process of developing ecosystem profiles to identify its niche and investment strategy for each region approved for investment.
+CEPF uses a stakeholder-informed process of developing ecosystem profiles to identify its niche and investment strategy for each region approved for investment.
 The profile reflects a rapid assessment of the underlying causes of biodiversity loss and couples this with an inventory of investment taking place within the region and other key factors to identify how CEPF can provide the greatest incremental value.
 Ultimately, the profile explains and guides CEPF investment in the region.

 What is the process to develop an ecosystem profile?

-CEPF coordinates a process to gather data, consult stakeholders, and create the profile.
+CEPF coordinates a process to gather data, consult local stakeholders, and create the profile.
 This process includes securing up-to-date information on current activities, threats and opportunities affecting biodiversity conservation in a region, and current levels of investment.
 It also includes consulting many key stakeholders with expertise in biological, economic, and political arenas.

 Who contributes or has input into the ecosystem profile?

 Each ecosystem profile is based on a comprehensive research and consultation process that includes input from diverse stakeholders to create a shared strategy from the outset.
 Technical review teams and regional representatives from CEPF donor partner institutions also provide input.

 The CEPF Donor Council reviews and approves each profile.
 The Donor Council approves funding for each profile in the form of a block ecosystem grant to be managed by CEPF, based on the final approved profile.
 The ecosystem profile for each region is then made public on this site.

 How can I obtain a specific ecosystem profile?